drac-pro/FinMap/README.md

 ## 🎨 UI/UX

+_still to be implimented_.

 The application features a modern, responsive UI designed with Tailwind CSS, ensuring a seamless experience across all devices.

 ## 👥 Team

 - Backend Developer: Darius Tohtin
 - Frontend Developer: Your Name
-- AI & API Integrations: Your Name
+- AI & API Integrations: Therese-Claire Agabi

 ## 📄 License